 I already took the ACT or SAT as a junior.
-Should I re-take it this year?
+Should I retake it senior year?
 Once you've received your test score(s) report, take a moment to congratulate yourself!
 Completing a three-hour exam is an accomplishment in itself.
 Next, realize that sometimes students need to take the ACT or SAT two or three times to maximize their score.
 This is completely normal; in fact, most students take these exams more than once.
-Some students take both tests to see which one they do better on, then re-take only the one exam they did better on to see if they could improve that score.
-Here's how to decide whether you should re-take one or the other:
+Some students take both tests to see which one they do better on, then retake only the one exam they did better on to see if they could improve that score.
+Here's how to decide whether you should retake one or the other: